What are the Public Transportation Options in Fiji?

 Boat Transfers & Water Taxis

 Another way of getting between the islands is via boat transfers and water taxis.
-Boat transfers are usually orangised by island resorts, offering their guests a way to get from the mainland to the island where the resort is based.
+Boat transfers are usually organised by island resorts, offering their guests a way to get from the mainland to the island where the resort is based.
 Boat transfers are usually a quick and affordable way to get between island resorts and the mainland.
 However, destinations are limited to islands that are close to the mainland, such as the Mamanuca Islands, Beqa Island, Malake Island and Robinson Crusoe Island.

 Water Taxis or chartered boats are a premium service taking passengers to their desired destinations.
 They take you straight from A to B with some companies offering activity packages, allowing passengers to stop off at activities along the way.
 Check out How to Catch a Water Taxi in Fiji for more information.